 - Advance care planning can help make sure the individuals’ wishes are respected at a time when they may not be able to express them.

 - The Gold Standards Framework helps care staff look holistically at the needs of the person and their family.

-- The Liverpool Care Pathway provides an outline of best practice in care during the final days and hours of a person's life.
+- The video provides an outline of best practice in care during the final days and hours of a person’s life.